 Proposition 6.4.2.
-Given $U_0 \in L^2(\mathbb{T}^d; \mathbb{R}^m)$ , the set of all dissipative solutions of the ESCL with initial condition $U_0$ : i) is convex (if not empty!) ii) has a single element as soon as the ESCL admits a smooth solution U with initial value $U_0$ and this element is precisely U. This result is far from being satisfactory.
+Given $U_0 \in L^2(\mathbb{T}^d; \mathbb{R}^m)$, the set of all dissipative solutions of the ESCL with initial condition U_0 : - i) is convex (if not empty!) - ii) has a single element as soon as the ESCL admits a smooth solution U with initial value U_0 and this element is precisely U. This result is far from being satisfactory.
 However, it turns out that:

-i) it is usually possible (although sometimes quite technical) to get an existence proof through suitable approximations enjoying the same type of weak compactness, and for arbitrarily long time interval, which is usually impossible for smooth solutions; ii) the concept is very useful to show that the ESCL can be rigorously derived from a more fondamental model by passing to the limit with suitable small parameters.
-(Let us quote the example of the Euler equations of incompressible fluids that can be derived from the Navier-Stokes equations [196] or from the Boltzmann equation [240].
-See also [33, 161, 189, 235]...)
-Chapter 7 Hidden convexity in some models of Convection As already mentionned earlier in this course, Convection is one of the most important phenomena in natural sciences (oceanography, volcanism, continental drift, terrestrial magnetism, etc...) and also in daily life (weather, heating and boiling!).
-It describes in particular the way that incompressible fluids move under the differential action of gravity caused by their inhomogeneity which, itself, results of difference of mass, temperature, salinity, etc...Typically fluid parcels try to rearrange themselves in order to reach more stable states (typically, heavy parcels at bottom and light ones at top), which creates motion and, therefore, generates no instabilities and so on.
+i) it is usually possible (although sometimes quite technical) to get an existence proof through suitable approximations enjoying the same type of weak compactness, and for arbitrarily long time interval, which is usually impossible for smooth solutions; ii) the concept is very useful to show that the ESCL can be rigorously derived from a more fundamental model by passing to the limit with suitable small parameters.
+Let us quote the example of the Euler equations of incompressible fluids that can be derived from the Navier-Stokes equations [331] or from the Boltzmann equation [413].
+More generally, relative entropy methods have been used in many problems of asymptotic analysis.
+Let us just quote few examples [57, 94, 122, 217, 238, 265, 270, 316, 403, 420, 457].
+In such cases, the relative entropy approach has been a useful alternative to compactness methods such as Young's measures, currents or varifolds, compensated compactness, averaging lemma, semi-classical or microlocal defect measures (see [27, 78, 132, 210, 253, 276, 332, 334, 379, 407, 427, 434, 440, 441, 442]...)
+Chapter 7 Hidden convexity in some models of Convection Convection is one of the most important phenomena in natural sciences (oceanography, volcanism, continental drift, terrestrial magnetism, etc...)
+[163, 187, 394] and also in daily life (weather, heating and boiling!).
+It describes in particular the way that incompressible fluids move under the differential action of gravity caused by their inhomogeneity which, itself, results of difference of mass, temperature, salinity, etc...Typically fluid parcels try to rearrange themselves in order to reach more stable states (typically, heavy parcels at bottom and light ones at top), which creates motion and, therefore, generates new instabilities and so on.
 In this chapter, we discuss some crude convection models derived from the Euler or Navier-Stokes equations of incompressible fluids including additional terms describing buoyancy and Coriolis forces in some suitable asymptotic regimes of physical interest.
-Some of these models will be shown to be exhibit some hidden convexity, in close relationship with the concept, well known in optimal transport theory, of rearrangement of maps as gradient of convex functions, as we have seen earlier in this course.
-7.1 A caricatural model of global climatic change Let D be a smooth bounded domain $D \subset \mathbb{R}^3$ (or, alternately, the torus $\mathbb{T}^3$ ) in which moves an incompressible fluid of velocity v(t, x) at $x \in D$ , $t \ge 0$ , subject to the Navier-Stokes-Boussinesq (NSB) equations $$(\partial_t v + v \cdot \nabla)v - \nu \Delta v + \nabla p = y,$$ $(\partial_t + v \cdot \nabla)y = \epsilon G(\epsilon t, x)$ with $\nabla \cdot v = 0$ and v = 0 along $\partial D$ .
+Some of these models will be shown to be exhibit some hidden convexity, in close relationship with the concept, well known in optimal transport theory, of rearrangement of maps as maps with convex potential, as we have already seen in this book on Section 3.2.
+7.1 A caricatural model of climate change Let D be a smooth bounded domain $D \subset \mathbb{R}^3$ (or, alternately, the torus \mathbb{T}^3) in which moves an incompressible fluid of velocity v(t,x) at $x \in D$, $t \geq 0$, subject to the Navier-Stokes-Boussinesq (NSB) equations $$(\partial_t v + v \cdot \nabla)v - \nu \Delta v + \nabla p = y,$$ $$(\partial_t + v \cdot \nabla)y = \epsilon G(\epsilon t, x)$$ with $\nabla \cdot v = 0$ and v = 0 along ∂D .